 This doesn’t just apply to heavy BDSM sessions.
 Imagine this: you’re trying being blindfolded for the first time.
 It’s a little nerve wracking because you can’t see what they’re doing.
-You can use words here that let your partner know, without breaking out of the vibe, that something they’re doing is good, or you’re not sure about, or is something you really don’t want.
-You can use words like green, orange and red; or come up with something more fun, like “hufflepuff”.
+You can use words here that let your partner know, without breaking out of the vibe, that something they’re doing is good, or you’re not sure about it, or it's something you really don’t want.
+You can use words like green, orange and red; or come up with something more fun, like “Hufflepuff”.
 No-one likes a Hufflepuff.

-Don’t cross your boundaries to make them happy…
+Don’t cross your boundaries to make someone else happy…

 Just because everyone seems to be doing something, doesn’t mean you have to.
-If they are constantly asking you for something you don’t particularly like, you don’t have to “give in”.
+If your partner is constantly asking you for something you don’t particularly like, you don’t have to “give in”.
 If you don’t like anal sex, don’t do it.
 If you don’t want to have a threesome, don’t do it.
-Doing something just because you think it will make them happy, or even worse, thinking you’re going to get something in return, isn’t healthy.
+Doing something just because you think it will make someone else happy or because you think you’re going to get something in return isn’t healthy.
 Sex is about everyone’s pleasure.
 It’s not about exchanging favors, if those favors make you uncomfortable.

 … but be ready to push yours

 Only if you want to, of course.
-Threesomes can be really great after all, so if there are things you’re curious about but not ready for yet, you can put them in the metaphorical maybe list for future reading.
-There are lots of things that you won’t know you like until you try - like sharing a fantasy, or using a sex toy together, or trying some role-play.
+Threesomes can be really great after all, so if there are things you’re curious about but not ready for yet, you can put them in the maybe list for future adventures.
+There are lots of things that you won’t know you like until you try - like sharing a fantasy, or using a sex toy together, or trying some role play.
 Being a little bit adventurous doesn’t have to be scary.
 If you’ve set your boundaries, you have more freedom to safely explore.

 Don’t make it feel like a test